MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 > [!NOTE]
 > `$PSNativeCommandArgumentPassing` is only available when the
-> `PSNativeCommandArgumentPassing` experimental feature ia enabled.
+> `PSNativeCommandArgumentPassing` experimental feature is enabled.
 For more
 > information, see
 > [about_Experimental_Features](about_Experimental_Features.md) and
 > [Using experimental features](/powershell/scripting/learn/experimental-features).